webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 Now the sender will get a `SACK` for 4 and 7.
 It the knows it needs to re-send 5 and 6.

 ### Negative Acknowledgments
 Negative Acknowledgments solve the problem the opposite way.
-Instead of notify the sender what it has received, it notifies what has been lost.
+Instead of notifying the sender what it has received, the receiver notifies the sender what has been lost.
 In our case a `NACK` will be sent for packets 5 and 6.
 The sender only knows packets the receiver wishes to have sent again.

 ### Forward Error Correction
 Forward Error Correction fixes packet loss pre-emptively.
 The sender sends redundant data, meaning a lost packet doesn't effect the final stream.
 One popular algorithm for this is Reed–Solomon error correction.

 This reduces the latency/complexity of sending and handling Acknowledgments.
-It would be wasteful if the network you are in has zero loss.
+Forward Error Correction is a waste of bandwidth if the network you are in has zero loss.

 ## Solving Jitter
-Jitter is present is most networks.
-Even inside a LAN you have many devices send data at fluctuating rates.
-You can easily observe this by running the `ping` command.
+Jitter is present in most networks.
+Even inside a LAN you have many devices sending data at fluctuating rates.
+You can easily observe Jitter by pinging another device with the `ping` command and noticing the fluctuations in round-trip latency.

 To solve Jitter clients use a JitterBuffer.
 The JitterBuffer ensures a steady delivery time of packets.
 The downside is that JitterBuffer adds some latency to packets that arrive early.
 The upside is that late packets don't cause jitter.
 Imagine during a call you see packet arrival times like the following.